Raisin Bread

 A while back I made raisin rolls using the tangzhong method, a natural method that creates a wonderfully soft and fluffy bread.
-For those of you unfamiliar with the tangzhong method, it’s a method described in a chinese book “65 degrees tangzhong method” which creates a super soft and fluffy bread.
+For those of you unfamiliar with the tangzhong method, it’s a method described in a Chinese book “65 degrees tangzhong method” which creates a super soft and fluffy bread.
 It seems to work very well.
 I’ve gotten an overwhelming response from others who have tried this great method for baking bread.
 You can read more about making the tangzhong here.

 This time I decided to make a loaf of raisin bread.
 I used to love raisin bread as a kid.
-The sweet, plump little dried bits of fruit taste delicious in this sweet fluffy bread.
+The sweet, plump and small dried bits of fruit taste delicious in this sweet fluffy bread.
 I do need to work on creating a more even loaf.
 Mine always seems slightly lopsided.

 I tried to check out the 65 degrees book a while back.
-There is a large selection of chinese books at the library near my parent’s house.
+There is a large selection of Chinese books at the library near my parent’s house.
 I was on the waitlist for a few months, but just last week, the book finally came in.
 My mom is going to help translate the recipes.
 I can’t wait to try out some more recipes.
 Until then, I’ll continue experimenting with the milk bread, which has been my favorite recipe so far.

 A slice of this (or a large chunk in my case) is a perfect breakfast treat.
 I am submitting this post to Yeastspotting.

-Raisin Bread (adapted from two of Christine’s recipes here and here,which she adapted from the 65 degrees book)
+Raisin Bread (adapted from two of Christine’s recipes here and here, which she adapted from the 65 degrees book)

 Yields 1 loaf